Introduction to Ranitidine

 - Pregnant and breastfeeding women were recommended to consult a healthcare provider before use.

-- Long-term use of ranitidine was discouraged without medical supervision due to potential risks.
+- If Long-term use was discouraged without medical supervision due to potential risks.

 Ranitidine vs. Other Antacids